thepeterstone/docs/pages/doc/hs_stddev.md

 ## Description

-The `stddev()` functions shows you how the data in your a histogram expression varies agains the mean or average.
+The `stddev()` functions shows you how the data in a histogram expression varies agains the mean or average and returns those values as time series.
+A separate time series is returned for each histogram series.
 You can use find out the anomalies in your histogram expression using this function.

 ## Example

-This chart represents all of the histogram series described by the expression `hs(beachops.shirts.ordered.price.m)`.
+This chart represents all of the histogram series described by the expression `hs(tracing.derived.*.duration.micros.m))`.
 Each histogram series consists of distributions from a particular source, and a given source might emit more than one histogram series.
 The chart represents each histogram series as a separate line that consists of the median values of the distributions.

-We will merge these series in different ways in the following examples.

 ![hs_stddedv_before](images/hs_stddedv_before.png)